levent1ozgur/Projects/README.md

-# simple games that i make with llm's
+## some things that i make with llm's